73848/Drink-Water/README.md

 # Drink-Water
-a simple web page create just with JS, HTML and CSS
+A simple web page create just with JS, HTML and CSS.